-WARNING: If you do not follow these instructions exactly, a fire or explosion may result causing property damage, personal injury or loss next to the floor because some gas is heavier than air and will settle on the floor.
-WHAT TO DO IF YOU SMELL GAS
+WARNING: If you do not follow these instructions exactly, a fire or explosion may result causing property damage, personal injury or loss of life.

 A. This appliance does not have a pilot.
 It is equipped with an ignition device which automatically lights the burner.
 Do not try to light the burner by hand.